freedomlayer/offset_docs/doc/docs/source/advanced/node.rst

 We will now see how to set up a node on your desktop computer.
 You can use the same instructions to run your Offset node in the cloud.

-Make sure to go through the required :doc:`initial setup first <setup>`.
+Make sure to go through the required :doc:`initial setup <setup>` first.

 Running your own node
 ---------------------